Nyffels-Open-Source/HTML-to-PDF-Microservice/README.md

 # HTML to PDF Docker swagger server

-A docker server with Swagger API implemented to convert HTML code to PDF document.
+A docker server with Swagger API implemented to convert HTML code to a PDF document.

 ## Installation

 use "docker run -d --restart unless-stopped nyffelsit/html-to-pdf" to start the server.
-All the configuration is done by environment variables.

 Possible environment variables are:
 - CODE = The api key that can be used, if left empty, the server will generate a different one on every startup.